paulomendesdigital/pass-to-run-laravel-with-laradock/README.md

 MAIL_COPY_ADDRESS=COPY_MAIL_THAT_WILL_RECIVE_THE_CONTACT_MESSAGE

-*NOTE: the COMPANY_NAME must be the company name.
+*NOTE: COMPANY_NAME must be the company name.
 Example: 'Company X'

-*NOTE: the ENCRYPTION_FROM_HOST must be the encryption from host.
+*NOTE: ENCRYPTION_FROM_HOST must be the encryption from host.
 Example: ssl, tls

 *NOTE2: the MAIL_THAT_WILL_RECIVE_THE_CONTACT_MESSAGE must be the mail tha will recive the contact message: Example: 'mail@mail.com'

-*NOTE3: the COPY_MAIL_THAT_WILL_RECIVE_THE_CONTACT_MESSAGE must be the mail tha will copied in the contact message
+*NOTE3: COPY_MAIL_THAT_WILL_RECIVE_THE_CONTACT_MESSAGE must be the mail tha will copied in the contact message
 ```